 More and more, instead of smoking marijuana, people choose to vape.
 This option has ballooned in popularity.
 As opposed to burning marijuana and inhaling the smoke, a device heats the cannabis until it releases the active ingredients, which are then inhaled.

-As this is also relatively new, there’s not much hard data on the matter.
+As this is also relatively new, there’s not much hard data.
 Certainly since vaping produces no smoke, that means there are none of the risks associated with second-hand smoke.
 That’s likely to be considered a positive by some.

 Still, more will view using marijuana around your kids in any capacity as a negative.
 There’s so much uncharted territory, and it varies from one case to the next, it’s next to impossible to predict how a specific judge will react.

 In general, the courts will likely view marijuana consumption as marijuana consumption, no matter the delivery method.
 This is true whether you smoke, vape, or use edibles or other products.
 If it’s part of your life, it’s likely to become a topic of discussion in your custody dispute.

 Has the Stigma Changed?